naughtygopher/goapp/README.md

 ## internal/pkg

 pkg package contains all the packages which are to be consumed across multiple packages within the project.
 For instance the _*postgres*_ package will be consumed by both users and usernotes package.
-I'm not really particular about the name _pkg_.
-This might as well be _utils_ or some other generic name of your choice.

 ### internal/pkg/postgres

 The postgres package initializes `pgxpool.Pool` and returns a new instance.
-Though a seemingly redundant package only for initialization, it's useful to do all the default configuration which we want standardize across the application.
+Though a seemingly redundant package only for initialization, it's useful to do all the default configuration which we want standardized across the application.
 An example is to wrap the driver, or functions for [APM](https://en.wikipedia.org/wiki/Application_performance_management).
-The screenshots below show how APM can help us monitor.
+The screenshots below show how APM can help us monitor our application.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/1092882/86710556-baa07180-c038-11ea-8924-3b4d61db1476.png" alt="APM overall" width="384px" height="256px" style="margin-right: 16px" />